Azerbaijani Figure Skating Championships

 The Azerbaijani Figure Skating Championships are an annual figure skating competition organized by the Azerbaijan Winter Sports Federation to crown the national champions of Azerbaijan.
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance, although every discipline may not necessarily be held every year due to a lack of participants.

 The Azerbaijan Winter Sports Federation was established in 2022 and oversees all winter sports in Azerbaijan, including alpine skiing, ski mountaineering, figure skating, and snowboarding.

 Senior medalists

-Azerbaijan has produced many international figure skaters, including Vladimir Litvintsev (men's singles); Ekaterina Ryabova (women's singles); and Kristin Fraser and Igor Lukanin (ice dance).
+Azerbaijan has produced many international figure skaters, including (from left to right): Vladimir Litvintsev (men's singles); Ekaterina Ryabova (women's singles); and Kristin Fraser and Igor Lukanin (ice dance).